 After when your device would be restarted, try connecting it to iTunes again.
 You can also restore its backup from iTunes as well.

 Bonus: Use an alternative to iTunes

 Even after resolving the iTunes not syncing issue, chances are that you can face it again after a while.
-Therefore, it is recommended to use an alternative to iTunes to move past the sync session failed to start or iPhone 6s won’t sync with iTunes problem.
+Therefore, it is recommended to use an alternative to iTunes to move past the sync session failed to start or the iPhone 6s won’t sync with iTunes problem.

-For instance, you can use Dr.fone toolkit to meet every need related to your smartphone.
-The dr.fone - System Repair (iOS) will fix any problem on your device while dr.fone - Phone Backup (iOS) can be used to take a backup of your device and restore it afterward.
+For instance, you can use Dr.Fone toolkit to meet every need related to your smartphone.
+The Dr.Fone - System Repair (iOS) will fix any problem on your device while Dr.Fone - Phone Backup (iOS) can be used to take a backup of your device and restore it afterward.

 After following these suggestions, you would certainly be able to fix the iPhone not syncing issue.
-If you are still having some problem with iTunes, then simply use its alternative and have an effortless smartphone experience.
+If you are still having some problems with iTunes, then simply use its alternative and have an effortless smartphone experience.
 It will let you save your time and efforts while managing your device and your important data files without any trouble.

 - iPhone hardware Problems